 Get creative with it!

 Once you get your first internship and/or do a few class projects related to your major you’ll have more relevant experience to replace summer jobs at a pizzeria.
-But until then, try to distill any transferrable skills you can from past experience.
+But until then, try to distill any transferrable skills you can from experience.

-All throughout the application process, it’s integral to showcase your enthusiasm.
+Throughout the application process, it’s integral to showcase your enthusiasm.
 Experience on a resume is nothing without enthusiasm for the work you’d be doing.

-As an internship manager, I can get an application from the most qualified student with all the relevant experience in the world, but if they’re not passionate or eager to make the most out of the opportunity, that past experience doesn’t matter.
+As an internship manager, I can get an application from the most qualified student with all the relevant experience in the world, but if they’re not passionate or eager to make the most out of the opportunity, that experience doesn’t matter.

 The intern in the example above was not the most experienced applicant I received, but her outstanding enthusiasm let me know she’d put forth a lot of effort to make the most out of the internship.
 So make sure the hiring manager knows how genuinely interested you are to make the most out of the opportunity.